Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Experimental Setup

 \subsection{Evaluation Protocol}

-For evaluation, the model checkpoint corresponding to the lowest validation loss is selected and applied to the ASVspoof5 evaluation set.
+For evaluation, the model checkpoint corresponding to the lowest validation loss is selected and applied to the ASVspoof 5 evaluation set.
 To analyze gender-related performance differences, the evaluation data is partitioned into three subsets: Female-only, Male-only, and a Combined set containing both genders (All).
 Class labels and gender information are obtained from the official evaluation protocol.

-During inference, model outputs logits for spoof and bonafide classes, which are converted to posterior probabilities using Softmax function.The posterior probablity of bonafide class is used as a detection score.
-An operating threshold is derived from the development set at Equal Error Rate (EER) point and is then applied uniformly across Female, Male, and All (combined evaluation sets).
-This ensures consistent operating conditions across feature representations.
-This development-set threshold is used for computing all fairness metrics, ensuring that gender disparities are assessed at the same operating point.
-For each evaluation subset, EER are computed from posterior scores.
-Performance is reported using EER, while gender disparities are assessed using group-wise fairness metrics computed at the EER operating point.
-Statistical significance is assessed using z-tests with Holm correction across all comparisions($\alpha=0.05$).
+During inference, the model outputs logits for the spoof and bonafide classes, which are converted into posterior probabilities using the Softmax function.
+The posterior probability of the bonafide class is used as the detection score.
+An operating threshold is derived on the development set at the EER operating point and then applied uniformly to the Female, Male, and All (combined) evaluation subsets, ensuring consistent operating conditions across feature representations.
+This development-set threshold is used to compute all fairness metrics, so that gender disparities are assessed at the same operating point.
+In this work, EER is used only to define a common operating threshold, while the analysis focuses on group-wise fairness metrics computed at that threshold.
+Statistical significance is assessed using z-tests with Holm correction across all comparisons ($\alpha=0.05$).